vk5678/ds/README.md

-#Implementation of DataStructures in Golang
+Implementation of DataStructures in Golang

-DoubleList
+->DoubleList
-List
+->SingleList
-Stack
+->Stack